hapijs/joi/API.md

       validation function.
 Note that references to the value are usually not what you want as they move around the value structure relative to where the error happens.
 Instead, either use the global context, or the absolute value using local context notation (e.g. `Joi.ref('#variable')`);
+    - `stack` - when `true`, the main error will possess a stack trace, otherwise it will be disabled.
+      Defaults to `false` for performances reasons.
+      Has no effect on platforms other than V8/node.js as it uses the [Stack trace API](https://v8.dev/docs/stack-trace-api).
     - `wrapArrays` - if `true`, array values in error messages are wrapped in `[]`.
 Defaults to `true`.
   - `externals` - if `false`, the external rules set with [`any.external()`](#anyexternalmethod) are ignored, which is required to ignore any external validations in synchronous mode (or an exception